Qiskit/qiskit-addon-cutting/INSTALL.rst

 Users who wish to install locally or via PyPI may follow a few set of common instructions to prepare for installation:

-Create a minimal environment with only Python installed in it.
+First, create a minimal environment with only Python installed in it.
 We recommend using `Python virtual environments <https://docs.python.org/3.10/tutorial/venv.html>`__.

 .. code:: sh